A variant of perfectoid Abhyankar's lemma and almost Cohen-Macaulay algebras: Introduction

 $\bf{Caution}$: In this paper, we take both integral closure and complete integral closure for a given ring extension.
 This distinction is not essential in our setting in view of Proposition \ref{propIC=CIC}.
 However, we opt to formulate the results (mostly) in complete integral closure, because we believe that correct statements of the possible generalizations of our main results without integrality over a Noetherian ring should be given in terms of complete integral closure.
 The reader is warned that complete integral closure is coined as \textit{total integral closure} in the lecture notes \cite{Bh17}.
+We collect notation used in the proof of Theorem \ref{PerAbhyankar} in Definition \ref{DefAj} (see also Remark \ref{DefAi2}).

+The almost version of perfectoid or Witt-perfect rings often appears in the following discussions.
+To the best of authors' knowledge, the first appearance of almost perfectoid rings came from Andr\'e's work on Perfectoid Abhyankar's Lemma.
+The reason is that $(pg)^{\frac{1}{p^\infty}}$-almost mathematics is essential in Andr\'e's work, in which case we can only say that the cokernel of the Frobenius map is $(pg)^{\frac{1}{p^\infty}}$-surjective.
+The reader will notice that the base ring in Theorem \ref{PerAbhyankar} is required to be almost Witt-perfect in order for the proof to work.
+In a future's occasion, we hope to clarify a real distinction between perfectoid and almost perfectoid rings.